 You may have evaluated tons of performance cycles over the course of your career, but in the era of COVID-19 everything is different.
 How do you now conduct performance reviews for remote employees?
 How much would the impact of the pandemic be on employees’ functioning?
 Should performance cycles be continued the same way, stopped altogether or conducted differently now?

 Would it benefit to have frequent or infrequent performance evaluations?
+A performance management system guide?
 And how do you ensure you’re fair-minded given everyone’s different circumstances?
 In this article, we provide some perspectives, options and strategies to consider before you begin your next performance cycle!

 Why performance management is different and difficult now?